 On the fifth of May the Dutch celebrate the liberty they achieved in 1945 when the occupying Nazi’s were defeated.
 Almost seventy years on, the celebrations continue.
 The Dutch call this day ‘bevrijdingsdag’ (liberation day).
 Yet for many people it is not a VRIJE DAG ( a holiday).
 Every five years it is an official holiday.
-So next year, 2015, May fifth will be a day when all of us will be free of work.
+So in 2025, May fifth will be a day when all of us will be free of work.

 With its four letters VRIJ is a small and unpretentious word.
 And yet, its sound is a pleasure to play around with, in one’s mouth.
 You move from the depths of your throat to the valves of your lips.
 Just try it.
 Pronounce VRIJ several times after each other and it will make you feel happy.

 Maybe also because VRIJ rhymes with the other joyful four-letter word BLIJ (happy).

 Another reason why it will make us feel happy is because it is related to the verb VRIJEN (to make love), the noun VRIEND (friend), the noblest of all ideals VREDE (peace) and the soft eternal source that draws all humans on: VROUW (woman).

 VRIJ is one of the oldest Dutch and English words.
 It occurs in the first complete Dutch recorded phrase.
 This phrase dates back to the eighth century: ‘maltho thi afrio lito’ ‘ik zeg je: ik laat deze slaaf vrij’ (I declare to you: I am letting this serf free).
 This was the official phrase a nobleman used to say when he liberated an enslaved person according to the Frankish Salic or Salian law.

 Can you imagine how happy this man or woman would have felt after hearing these liberating words: ‘maltho thi afrio!’?